Our Team

 Kevin Carney

 Kevin first discovered boats during college by spending summer weekends racing log canoes on the Chesapeake Bay.
-After graduating from Virginia Tech with a degree in design, he foudn The Apprenticeshop decided to do an internship at the ‘Shop, which was located in Bath at that time.
+After graduating from Virginia Tech with a degree in design, he discovered The Apprenticeshop and decided to do an internship at the ‘Shop, which was located in Bath at that time.
 Taken by the experiential teaching style, the craftsmanship, and the sense of community at the ‘Shop, Kevin remained there for the next year and a half as an apprentice.
 In between his apprenticeship and his return to the shop in 1989 as an instructor, Kevin spent time oystering on Skipjacks in the Chesapeake and working as a professional boatbuilder in Boothbay.
 Over the last 30 years, he has seen more than 200 boats launched and has shepherded countless apprentices, intensive students, and volunteers through the process of building a boat.

 Caitlin Sackville